 Port Charges Average Savings

 For most river cruises, port charges average between $150 and $165 per person but can also vary above or below these rates.
-Whether or not they’re included in the fare, they are paid prior to the cruise departure date.
+Whether or not they’re included in the fare, port charges are paid prior to the cruise departure date.
 You can expect to see these fees added to the base price for most river cruise companies if it’s not an all-inclusive package.

 See other all-inclusive river cruise articles in this series: